nobid-consortium/payment-reference-documentation/payment-reference-doc.md

     psp2 -->> user: payment status
 ```

+Here’s a step-by-step textual description of the sequence diagram:

+1. PSP' requests A2Pay:
+The merchant’s PSP (PSP') sends an authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s PSP.
+2. Wallet asks user for approval:
+The wallet prompts the user to review the payment request and approve the presentation of the A2Pay.
+3. User reviews the transaction:
+The user evaluates the details of the payment request to ensure its accuracy and validity.
+4. User approves the presentation:
+After reviewing the transaction details, the user confirms the request in the wallet, granting approval to present the A2Pay.
+5. Wallet sends A2Pay' to PSP':
+The wallet presents the A2Pay' including the `transaction_data_hashes` along with the authorisation response to PSP' as requested.
+6. PSP' acknowledges receipt of A2Pay':
+PSP’ confirms that the A2Pay has been successfully received and sends back the `redirect_uri` to the wallet.
+7. Wallet updates user on status presentation:
+The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
+8. PSP' forwards A2Pay to issuing PSP:
+PSP’ forwards the A2Pay credential along with the original payment request object to the user’s PSP for verification and/or execution of the payment.
+9. Issuing PSP acknowledges receipt of A2Pay:
+The user’s PSP confirms receipt of the forwarded A2Pay'.
+10. Issuing PSP verifies A2Pay' and executes the transaction:
+The user’s PSP validates the authenticity and integrity of the A2Pay'.
+If valid, it executes the payment transaction.
+11. Wallet queries payment status from PSP':
+The wallet initiates a query to PSP' to retrieve the current status of the payment.
+12. PSP' queries payment status from issuing PSP:
+PSP' forwards the wallet’s query to the user’s PSP to obtain the payment status.
+13. Issuing PSP responds with payment status to PSP':
+The user’s PSP sends the payment status back to PSP'.
+14. PSP' forwards payment status to wallet:
+PSP' relays the payment status received from the issuing PSP to the wallet.
+15. Wallet updates user with payment status:
+The wallet provides the user with the payment status, indicating whether the transaction was successful or if any issues occurred.
+16. PSP' updates user with payment status:
+PSP' provides an additional confirmation of the payment status to the user, ensuring they are informed directly.

-In order to support the Extended PaymentAuth Flow and allow a PSP' to route an authorized payment request, the A2Pay must always provide the following details defined by the [A2Pay schema](a2pay-schema.json):
+To enable the Extended PaymentAuth Flow and allow a PSP' to properly route an authorized payment request, the A2Pay must include the following mandatory details as defined in the [A2Pay schema](a2pay-schema.json):

-- `payment-product`: The payment instrument or scheme to use.
+- `payment-product`: Specifies the payment instrument or scheme to be utilized for the transaction.
-- `account-reference`: The account / account alias the A2Pay is linked to.
-This can be an IBAN / BIC, a PAN or a mobile phone number e.g..
+- `account-reference`: Identifies the account or account alias linked to the A2Pay.
+This can be represented by an IBAN/BIC, a PAN (Primary Account Number), or even a mobile phone number.

 The transport of the A2Pay' and the related payment request is done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme (OpenBanking, domestic schemes e.g.), which must implement additional support for processing the A2Pay data structures, signatures etc., and may also include additional actors like payment platforms or aquirers e.g..